OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ###### String

-In the context of SSRF, checks can be put in place to ensure that the string respects the business/technical format expected.
+In the context of SSRF, validations can be added to ensure that the input string respects the business/technical format expected.

 A [regex](https://www.regular-expressions.info/) can be used to ensure that data received is valid from a security point of view if the input data have a simple format (*e.g.* token, zip code, etc.).
 Otherwise, validation should be conducted using the libraries available from the `string` object because regex for complex formats are difficult to maintain and are highly error-prone.